on orders of $85 or more

 This web page shows only a small excerpt of our McGarvey research.
-Another 269 words(19 lines of text) covering the year 1000 is included under the topic Early McGarvey History in all our PDF Extended History products.
+Another 269 words(19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early McGarvey History in all our PDF Extended History products.

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name McGarvey:

-McGarvey Settlers in the United States in the 19th Century
+McGarvey Settlers in United States in the 19th Century

 - William B McGarvey, who landed in San Francisco, California in 1851